About State Road

 The State Road Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Surry County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for State Road, North Carolina residents are available through the local police department and authorized providers in Surry County.
+Fingerprinting services for State Road, North Carolina residents are available through local police (where present) and authorized providers in Surry County.
 Services cover background checks, professional licensing, and employment screening.
 Contact the State Road Police Department or Surry County Sheriff's Office for scheduling and fees.

 Property records for State Road, North Carolina are maintained by the Surry County Tax Assessor's Office and the Surry County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Surry County, including parcels in State Road.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Surry County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many North Carolina counties provide online property record searches through their county websites.
-For in-person requests, visit the Surry County offices at the county courthouse.
 The Surry County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for State Road, North Carolina residents are available through both county and state offices.
 The North Carolina Department of Health and Human Services, Vital Records, located in Raleigh, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in North Carolina.
 Orders can be placed online, by mail, or in person.
 Locally, the Surry County Clerk's office issues marriage licenses and maintains marriage records for Surry County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.